-The penalties under the Act for non-compliance has been increased under the Bill by increasing the fine imposed on a person.
+The penalties under the Act for non-compliance have been increased under the Bill by increasing the fine imposed on a person.
 The fine has been increased to be between Rs.
 25 thousand to Rs.
 1 lakh whereas it was previously between Rs.
 2 thousand to Rs.
 10 thousand only.
 This increase is aimed at getting quicker action from the parties on the orders passed by the Commissions.
 Some parties would even risk non-compliance just because of the meager, unaffecting sum, rather than following through on the orders passed.

-The much needed provisions relating to e-commerce platforms have been added by the Bill of 2018 wherein it defines direct selling, e-commerce and electronic service providers.
+The much-needed provisions relating to e-commerce platforms have been added by the Bill of 2018 wherein it defines direct selling, e-commerce, and electronic service providers.
 And also authorizes the central government to prescribe rules for preventing unfair trade practices in e-commerce and direct selling by their respective service providers.

 Even though the Bill makes many requisite changes to the existing structure of consumer protection there are also questions being raised over several aspects of the new Bill.
 There are concerns over the new composition of the quasi-judicial bodies or Commissions which till now have exercised the powers which are similar to the civil courts.
 However, now the Bill prescribes that a president would preside over the Commission but doesn’t specify the qualifications thereof, whether the President so appointed by the CG would have to have any prior judicial experience to head a quasi-judicial body or not.
-This according to some, results in violation of the doctrine of separation of powers as the bureaucracy would be given direct control over the judicial aspects of the framework.
-Furthermore, the involvement of executives in the appointment of judicial members may adversely affect the independence of judiciary in this case.
+This according to some, results in a violation of the doctrine of separation of powers as the bureaucracy would be given direct control over the judicial aspects of the framework.
+Furthermore, the involvement of executives in the appointment of judicial members may adversely affect the independence of the judiciary in this case.

-The Act also hints at imposing penalties upon any celebrities who endorse misleading products which has caused another discussion to arise regarding the extent of liability of advertisers or endorsers and celebrity rights and protection.
+The Act also hints at imposing penalties upon any celebrities who endorse misleading products which have caused another discussion to arise regarding the extent of liability of advertisers or endorsers and celebrity rights and protection.
 The extent of vicarious liability in such cases is questionable.